papamac/bash-scripts/raspi_config_buster.md

  * In the System tab click in the Hostname box and set the Hostname for this Raspberry Pi.
  * Moving to the Interfaces tab, select Enabled for all interfaces except the Serial Console which should be Disabled.
  * Click OK and then Yes to reboot and apply the settings.
- * Right-click on the VNC icon on the right side of the panel and click Options.
+ * Right-click on the leftmost VNC icon in the panel and click Options.
  * Click Expert and scroll to the IdleTimeout parameter.
  * Set IdleTimeout to 0 and click Apply.
  * Click OK to close the VNC Server Options window.